 - Sculpture– The sculpture section includes those works which were created before 1850 and did not belong in the Etruscan, Greek, and Roman department.

 - Decorative arts– Started as a division of the sculpture department, based on royal property and the transfer of work from the Basilique Saint-Denis, this department’s collection extends over from the Middle Ages to the mid-19th century.

-- The prints and drawings- Opened on 5 August 1797 with 415 pieces of artworks exhibited in the Galerie d'Apollon, the prints and drawings section includes various notable works on paper.
+- The prints and drawings– Opened on 5 August 1797 with 415 pieces of artworks exhibited in the Galerie d’Apollon, the prints, and drawings section include various notable works on paper.

 There is a grand auditorium inside the museum.
-Various events varying from lectures and symposia on archaeology, readings, shows, films and concerts at the auditorium extend your visit at the Louvre.
+Various events varying from lectures and symposia on archaeology, readings, shows, films, and concerts at the auditorium extend your visit to the Louvre.